 Nutrition information is calculated automatically and isn’t always accurate.

 What is a ‘standard’ muffin tin?
 What is a friand tin and where can I buy one?

 A ‘standard’ muffin tin holds 75ml of liquid in each cup – the sort you would use for small cupcakes.
 A friand tin is an Australian invention and combines the shape of the origin aspic mould with the ease of a muffin tin.
-Outside of Australia, you can get them online at Amazon or eBay.
+Outside of Australia, you can get them the usual online retailers.

 What can I do with my leftover egg yolks?

 I’m glad you asked!
 It is a great shame to let egg yolks go to waste.
 I like to use them to whip up a batch of creme patisserie or custard.
 Or you can make delicious pasta, creme brûlée or sweet chilli mayonnaise!
 Don’t let them go to waste!